Create a list of articles to read later. You will be able to access your list from any article in Discover.

 It not only showed unique similarities to birds, but also appeared to be an intelligent, fast-moving pack hunter, rather than a slow, plodding reptile.

-The discovery that Deinonychus had feathers helped to transform the way palaeontologists think about dinosaurs
+The discovery that Deinonychus had feathers helped transform the way we think about dinosaurs.

 New work on old specimens, and the discoveries of dinosaur and early bird species in the field, supported the idea that dinosaurs were the direct ancestors of birds.
 Many features and behaviours that characterise living birds were also found in their dinosaur ancestors.

-Perhaps most surprising of all was the discovery of dinosaurs with feathers, completely changing the scientific community's perception of their appearance and behaviour.
+Perhaps most surprising of all was the discovery of dinosaurs with feathers.
+It completely changed the scientific community's perception of their appearance and behaviour.

-The Museum's Deinonychus animatronics in the Dinosaurs gallery are sporting feathers, to give visitors an accurate idea of how these animals may have once looked.
+The Deinonychus animatronics in our Dinosaurs Gallery sport feathers, to give visitors an accurate idea of how these animals looked.

-Deinonychus was a theropod, one of a group of bipedal, carnivorous dinosaurs that also included Tyrannosaurus rex.
+Deinonychus was a theropod, a group of bipedal, carnivorous dinosaurs that also included T. rex.

 Our knowledge of these creatures is constantly changing as new fossils are unearthed.